saminulh/shared-articles/Democracy Sourcebook Essays/Capitalism, Socialism, and  Democracy - Joseph Schumpeter.md

 This makes me curious how does the average political science student (at say UofT) view the role of democracy?
 (Perhaps look at the political science curriculum).

-> It will be remembered that our chief troubles about the classical theory centered in the proposition that ‘‘the people’’ hold a definite and ra- tional opinion about every individual question and that they give e¤ect to this opinion—in a democracy—by choosing ‘‘representatives’’ who will see to it that that opinion is carried out.
-Thus the selection of the representatives is made secondary to the primary purpose of the demo- cratic arrangement which is to vest the power of deciding political issues in the electorate
+> It will be remembered that our chief troubles about the classical theory centered in the proposition that ‘‘the people’’ hold a definite and rational opinion about every individual question and that they give effect to this opinion—in a democracy—by choosing ‘‘representatives’’ who will see to it that that opinion is carried out.
+Thus the selection of the representatives is made secondary to the primary purpose of the democratic arrangement which is to vest the power of deciding political issues in the electorate

 [[democracy-sourcebook.pdf#page=22&selection=15,0,25,43|democracy-sourcebook, page 22]]